 a recognizer alone is not sufficient.

-In the strict sense, a recognizer cannot driver a compiler -- a compiler needs a parser.
+In the strict sense, a recognizer cannot drive a compiler -- a compiler needs a parser.
 But recognizers can be far easier to write, and are often hacked up and pressed into service as parsers.
 For example, if your semantics is simple and non-recursive, you might be able to drive your semantics phase with the output of a regex engine, using captures.

 Noam Chomsky publishes